-- 1. All reimbursable expenses should be a vital part of the approved Dissertation and be included in the budget of the approved Dissertation proposal. - 2.
-The student must submit the Dissertation Reimbursement Approval Request, located under Handbooks & Forms on the Student Resources page, to the Program Director (signed by student and Dissertation committee chair) which itemizes the items for reimbursement, the rationale for their use, and the expected cost of the items BEFORE any expenses are incurred. - 3.
-Approvals must be obtained before the start of the Dissertation. - 4.
+- 1. All reimbursable expenses should be a vital part of the approved dissertation and be included in the budget of the approved dissertation proposal. - 2.
+The student must submit the Dissertation Reimbursement Approval Request to the Program Director (signed by student and dissertation committee chair) which itemizes the items for reimbursement, the rationale for their use, and the expected cost of the items BEFORE any expenses are incurred. - 3.
+Approvals must be obtained before the start of the dissertation. - 4.
 Maximum reimbursement is \$1000. - 5.
 Reimbursement requires the approved application and receipts submitted to the Program Director.